Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 If you know your user's gender, age or location, StartApp can use it to serve better-targeted ads which can increase your eCPM and revenue significantly.

 ####Set Age and Gender
-Upon initialization, after providing your DevId and AppId, use the following line:
+Upon initialization, after providing your AppId, use the following line:
 ```objectivec
 sdk.preferences = [STASDKPreferences prefrencesWithAge:<USER_AGE> andGender:<USER_GENDER>];
 ```